Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ### Make the connection with MongoDB

-Set the the mongoURI pass the mongoDB parser and if the connection is successful log a message.
+Set the mongoURI by passing it as the first parameter in the mongoose.connect, as a second parameter pass the mongoDB parser and if the connection is successful log a message.

 ```
 //=============================